-Our financial strategy aims to maintain rigorous financial discipline, in line with the investment grade profile, in order to limit the exposure to financial risks (interest rate and credit) and obtain the best market terms and conditions possible.
+Our strategy aims to maintain rigorous financial discipline, in line with the investment grade profile, in order to limit the exposure to financial risks (interest rate and credit) and obtain the best possible economic conditions in any market context.

 Financial solidity and prudent management are part of the IGD Group’s DNA.